ajtudela/smartbox/README.md

 Verbose logging can be enabled with the `-v`/`--verbose` flag.

 ### Optional options
-These options are useful if your resailer is not configured.
+These options are useful if your reseller is not configured.

 * `-b`/`--base-auth-creds`: An HTTP Basic Auth credential used to do initial authentication with the server.
 Use the base64 encoded string directly.
 See